 Textbook: Haggerty and Meuth, Texas Master Naturalist Statewide Curriculum.
 TAMU Press.
 The Chapter will distribute textbooks to students before the first class.

-You will receive information about creating a profile through Texas Parks and Wildlife.
-You will
+If you are accepted, you will receive information about creating a profile through the online Texas Parks and Wildlife Volunteer Management System and and you will

 1) agree to submit to a background check